-A Randomized Algorithm for Approximate String Matching M. J. Atallah, F. Chyzak, and P. Dumas Abstract.
-We give a randomized algorithm in deterministic time $O(N \log M)$ for estimating the score vector of matches between a text string of length N and a pattern string of length M, i.e., the vector obtained when the pattern is slid along the text, and the number of matches is counted for each position.
+A Randomized Algorithm for Approximate String Matching Mikhail J. Atallah^{} CERIAS and Department of Computer Sciences Purdue University West Lafayette, IN 47907 U.S.A. mja@cs.purdue.edu Frédéric Chyzak[†] INRIA Rocquencourt, B.P.
+105 78153 Le Chesnay Cedex France Frederic.Chyzak@inria.fr Philippe Dumas INRIA Rocquencourt, B.P.
+105 78153 Le Chesnay Cedex France Philippe.Dumas@inria.fr Abstract We give a randomized algorithm in deterministic time $O(N \log M)$ for estimating the score vector of matches between a text string of length N and a pattern string of length M, i.e., the vector obtained when the pattern is slid along the text, and the number of matches is counted for each position.
 A direct application is approximate string matching.
-The randomized algorithm uses convolution to find an estimator of the scores; the variance of the estimator is particularly small for scores that are close to M, i.e., for approximate occurrences of the pattern in the text.
+The randomized algorithm bases on convolution to find an estimator of the scores and can be viewed as a randomization of an algorithm by Fischer and Paterson.
+The variance of our estimator is particularly small for scores that are close to M, i.e., for approximate occurrences of the pattern in the text.
 No assumption is made about the probabilistic characteristics of the input, or about the size of the alphabet.
 The solution extends to string matching with classes, class complements, "never match" and "always match" symbols, to the weighted case and to higher dimensions.
-Key Words.
-Convolution, FFT, Approximate string matching, Randomized algorithms.
+Keywords: convolution, FFT, approximate string matching, randomized algorithms.